hjake123/reactive/LATEST_CHANGELOG.md

+- **Added support for Json Things to make custom Powers**
+    - This is in addition to existing KubeJS support, and works alongside it
+    - Json Powers can be used in KubeJS reactions, as well as recipes
+    - Custom power bottles can also be defined using thingpacks
+- (KubeJS) Fixed an issue that caused custom reactions to not render in multiplayer
-- (KubeJS) Removed the need to register reaction criteria at startup
+- (KubeJS) Made it no longer necessary to test reaction criteria on the client side
-  - (KubeJS) This is a breaking change for those using custom reactions
-  - (KubeJS) A migration guide is provided [here](https://github.com/hjake123/reactive/wiki/Custom-Reactions-with-KubeJS-Integration-2.x-to-3.0-Migration-Guide)
-  - (KubeJS) The KubeJS Integration Version is now `3.0`
+  - This raises the KubeJS Integration Version to `3.1`
-- Removed excess translucent pixels from the Bottle of Light texture
-- Updated the Simplified Chinese Translation (ChuijkYahus)
+- (Internal) Reactions now are only created on the server.
+There should be no outward change in behavior as a result of this